 Resources

-The Centre for Higher Education Studies (CHES) was established as a ‘centre of excellence’ and a state wide provider of professional to building the capability of teachers in government schools to meet the needs of their high-ability students.
+The Centre for Higher Education Studies (CHES) was established as a ‘centre of excellence’ and is a statewide provider of professional ; building the capability of teachers in government schools to meet the needs of their high-ability students.
 Sessions delivered by CHES feature insights from leading academics and practitioners.

 Webinars on the Student Excellence Program

-Professional learning opportunities are promoted directly to HAPLs as well as through the regular School Update.
+Professional learning are promoted directly to HAPLs as well as through the regular School Update.

 Additional enrichment and extension opportunities

-- Tech – Tech Schools provide free high-tech STEM programs to local students, who remain enrolled in their local secondary school
+- Tech – provide free high-tech STEM programs to local students, who remain enrolled in their local secondary school

 - Science and mathematics specialist – a network of 6 specialist centres offering students the opportunity to engage in contemporary, authentic science, technology, engineering and mathematics learning experiences

-- Centre for Higher-Education – a series of semester length electives designed as foundational courses for select VCE subjects, offering enrichment and extension beyond the school curriculum.
+- Centre for Higher Education – a series of semester-long electives designed as foundational courses for select VCE subjects, offering enrichment and extension beyond the school curriculum.
 Students complete 2 to 3 hours of virtual and/or in-person learning (termed hy-flex) across 15 weeks in subjects such as Critical Thinking for Creative Minds and Introduction to Algorithmics

 - School Sport – interschool sport and representative school sport for schools and students in Victoria